Overview (latest)

 See representation details negotiation section for more details on how use this header.

-If services have support to generate resource URL as specified by the DV_URI/DV_EHR_URI format, then they MAY send also openEHR-uri
+If services have support to generate resource URI as specified by the DV_EHR_URI format, then they MAY also send openehr-uri

 The Prefer